brampat/brampat.github.io/2019-09-26_Global_AppSec/Day_1.md

 * Split into 2 dimensions:
   * Coverage: How often do you do this
     * Verified by questions
-  * Quality: How usefull is what you do (does it make sense?)
+  * Quality: How useful is what you do (does it make sense?)
-    * Quality criteria (Mandatory quality criteia)
+    * Quality criteria (Mandatory quality criteria)

 # Secure Agile development with OWASP SAMM - Rob van der Veer

-SIG
+SIG - Software Improvement Group
 * Measure and advise on Software Improvement

 Book: Agile Application Security (O'Reilly)